 Flaxseeds are probably the most underestimated of the healthy seeds we should be eating.
 The health benefits that these fetch you are literally overwhelming.
-Rich in nutrients, proteins, fiber, fats, vitamins, and minerals, flaxseeds alone can meet the nutrient requirements of your body.
-This is why the wise men called it Linumusitatissimum, meaning the ‘most useful’ in Latin.
+Rich in nutrients, proteins, fibre, fats, vitamins, and minerals, flaxseeds alone can meet the nutrient requirements of your body.
+Let’s learn about the benefits of flaxseed.

 Flaxseed laddoos are a common snack during winters in India.
 These are supposed to give your body the immunity to cope with the bitter cold of the winter months while resisting cold and all the diseases that come with the cold.
 While these are the commonly known benefits of flaxseeds, let’s delve a little deeper into its nutrient content and learn exactly about the numerous benefits of the snack.

 The constituents of flaxseeds are myriad and extremely beneficial as we saw.
 These seeds possess proteins, fiber, mono and poly-saturated fats, omega-3 fatty acids, and vitamin B, Calcium, Iron, Magnesium, Phosphorous and Potassium, amongst other things.